theflyoccultist/grimoire/src/programming/python/fundamentals/unpacking.md

 # age: 25
 ```

-## A Python calculator accepting operations with more than two numbers.
+## Project Demo: a Python calculator accepting operations with more than two numbers.

 ```python